satvikak/satvikammula-site/README.md

-# CSE135 HW1: Client Side Basics, Site and Server Configuration
+# CSE135: Online Database Analytics

-This repository contains my work for CSE135's HW 1 for Summer Session 2 2025.
+This repository contains my work for CSE135's HWs for Summer Session 2 2025.
 You can find my site for this assignment at [satvikammula.site](satvikammula.site).

 ## Group Members
 - This was a solo project completed by me, Satvi Kammula.
 For additional reference, my email is [sakammula@ucsd.edu](sakammula@ucsd.edu) and my PID is A18503110.

+## Site Login Info
+- My site is password protected to keep it safe from potential attacks.
+The login information can be seen below:
+  - Username: satvi
+  - Password: SatviServerSummer2025

 ## Grader Access
 - Site IP Address: 137.184.189.190